PIGEONHOLE - verb: assign to a particular category, typically an overly restrictive one.

-We attempt to understand what goes on around us and embrace a world view that strikes us as consistent.
-Unfortunately, the way that we go about it reflects our inherent ego-centrism.
-We share a compulsion to prove ourselves a cut above the rest.
-Couple that with our incomplete knowledge (i.e., ignorance), and we have the ingredients for a consistent world view, but one that is grossly over-simplistic and potentially dangerous.
+We strive to understand what goes on around us and embrace a worldview that strikes us as consistent.
+Unfortunately, the way we go about it reflects our inherent egocentrism.
+We share in common a compulsion to prove ourselves a cut above the rest.
+Couple that with our incomplete knowledge (i.e., ignorance), and we have the ingredients for a consistent world view, albeit one that is grossly over-simplistic and potentially dangerous.

 Don't you hate being pigeonholed?
 I cringe when meeting people who see me with only one word on their mind: gringo, foreigner, tourist, senior, missionary... pick one.
 Yet I find in my own heart the propensity for doing the same to others.

-Judging others is a favorite universal pastime.
+Judging others is a universal pastime.
 Anyone can play.
 It requires minimal intelligence.
 We don't see or know enough about others to avoid missing the mark with our grandiloquent assumptions.
 We err with staggering frequency.
-We end up living in a deceived little world rife with mistaken perceptions.
+We end up living in a deceived little world, rife with mistaken perceptions.

-The wrongful judging of others is a prevailing battle even in church settings where the Holy Spirit is convicting and drawing to better things.
+The wrongful judging of others is a prevailing battle even in church settings where the Holy Spirit would convict and draw us to better things.
 How, then, can we expect anything less than extreme behavior from unregenerate sociopaths in the world?

 Pigeonholing is for the insecure, the lazy and the ignorant.
 We build our imaginary little world by extrapolating from isolated experiences.
-From those tiny moments, we assemble whole portraits of a person, a family, people of a certain region, or of a certain “racial” origin.
+From those tiny moments, we assemble whole portraits of a person, a family, a people of a particular region, or of a certain “racial” origin.

 Ideological/religious fanatics and terrorists share certain characteristics in common:

 Pigeonholing is its own curse.
-It will make us superstitious, fearful, paranoid, insulated, conceited, blind, hateful and errant.
-Any of these characteristics would make Jesus followers unappealing to a world that we are supposed to be drawing to God’s love.
-They would render us useless as his emissaries.
+It will make us superstitious, fearful, paranoid, insulated, conceited, blind, hateful, and errant.
+Any one of these characteristics would make Jesus followers unappealing to a world that we are supposed to be attracting to God’s love.
+They compromise our effectiveness as his emissaries.

 God has provided a single solution for our universally shared, sinful condition.
 He never assigned me to a subset of humans.
 He has never treated me differently or offered me less because of my linkage to a particular people group as a subset of the whole.
-He loves me as if I were the only believer on the planet, with the same attention to detail that each of His children experiences.
+He loves me as if I were the only believer on the planet, with the same attention to detail experienced by each of his children.